Ex-Surgeon Jailed for Rape and Data Breaches

-In addition to the rape convictions, Korambayil also pleaded guilty to three charges under the Computer Misuse Act 1990 and the Data Protection Act 2018.
-These charges stemmed from unauthorized access to patient records at the Royal Devon University Healthcare NHS Foundation Trust and the Royal Cornwall Hospitals NHS Trust, where he had previously worked between 2016 and 2021.
-For these data breaches, Korambayil received a 12-month sentence, to be served consecutively with his 14-year rape sentence, bringing his total jail time to 15 years.
+Korambayil also pleaded guilty to three offences under the Computer Misuse Act 1990 and Data Protection Act 2018.
+He unlawfully accessed patient records at Royal Devon University Healthcare NHS Foundation Trust and Royal Cornwall Hospitals NHS Trust, where he worked from 2016-2021.
+This earned him an extra 12-month sentence, consecutive to his 14-year term – a total of 15 years behind bars.

-Detective Inspector Daniel Massey, who led the investigation, praised the courage of the victims, stating, “This outcome is more about the courageous victims, who were so brave to not only come forward and report what had happened to them, but to also remain engaged throughout the process.
+Detective Inspector Daniel Massey, who led the probe, hailed the victims’ courage.
+“This outcome is owed to the brave victims who not only came forward but stayed engaged throughout the trial,” he said.

-Regarding the data misuse charges, DI Massey added, “The offender was a man in a position of trust and authority, and he abused that position with his actions.”
+On the data breaches, DI Massey added, “He abused a position of trust and authority with his actions.”

-Devon and Cornwall Police have encouraged anyone who believes they may have been affected by Korambayil’s actions to come forward, quoting Operation Humilis and/or crime reference number 500020000444.
+Devon and Cornwall Police urge anyone affected by Korambayil to come forward.
+Quote Operation Humilis or crime ref number 500020000444.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.